bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The map method receives a function as a parameter.
+Then it applies it on each element and returns an entirely new array populated with the results of calling the provided function.
+Like map , the forEach() method receives a function as an argument and executes it once for each array element.
+However, instead of returning a new array like map, it returns undefined.

 2. Explain the difference between a callback and a higher order function.

+A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.

+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. What is closure?

+A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function’s variables — a scope chain.

 4. Describe the four rules of the 'this' keyword.

+Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.

+Whenever a function is called by a preceding dot, the object before that dot is this.

+Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

+Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+The super keyword in JavaScript is used in order to call the methods of the parent class.
+By itself, super() is used within a constructor function to call the parent constructor function.

 ### Task 1 - Project Set up